GuillaumeHolley/BloomFilterTrie/README.md

 # BloomFilterTrie

 This repository contains the source code of the Bloom Filter Trie (BFT) version 0.1.
-A readme file and a manual will be available in few days.

 To compile the code, Judy's Array and Jemalloc must be installed on your machine.
 For Ubuntu, they corresponds to packages *libjemalloc1* and *libjudydebian1*.